-Housed in Alfred E. Smith High School [along with Bronx Design and Construction Academy], Bronx Haven allows students to accrue up to 18 credits a year, compared to the typical 11 credits a year at a traditional high school.
-The school runs on a trimester schedule, so students who complete the required number of credits and Regents exams to graduate may graduate at three points during the year.
+Bronx Haven, which is housed in Alfred E. Smith High School (along with Bronx Design and Construction Academy), runs on a trimester schedule, allowing students to accrue up to 18 credits a year, compared to the typical 11 at traditional high schools.

 The most recent Quality Review gives the school high marks for maintaining a culture that supports students' academic and personal growth.
 Through Bronx Haven's partnership with East Side Settlement House, each student is paired with an advisor who provides individualized academic guidance, college and career prep, and help developing life skills.
 Students also have opportunities for paid internships.

 Acccording to the School Survey, more than three-quarters of Bronx Haven staff say they are happy with the leadership of principal Jazmin Rivera-Polanco, and 95 percent of students say they feel safe in the school.